Can You Wear an Old Retainer to Straighten Teeth?

 Many people use old retainers because they're worried about the cost of braces.
 That's reasonable, as braces can cost thousands of dollars, and some insurance plans won't cover the cost.

-Remember that aligners are a cost-conscious alternative to braces.
-With a small investment of time and money, you can help your teeth take up the proper positions in your mouth.
-And you'll be guided by a dental professional rather than doing the work yourself, so you're less likely to put your mouth's health at risk.
+With a small investment of time and money, you can fix your bite and smile.
+And you'll be guided by a dental professional rather than doing the work yourself and putting your health at risk.